Azure/azure-powershell-migration/powershell-module/README.md

 Az.Tools.Migration is a PowerShell module for automatically upgrading your PowerShell scripts and script modules from AzureRM to the Az PowerShell module.

-The version of Az.Tools.Migration is aligned with the targeted Az Version.
-For example, if you would like to migrate to `Az 11.0.0`, you should use `Az.Tools.Migration 11.0.0`.
+The major version of Az.Tools.Migration is aligned with the targeted Az Version.
+For example, if you would like to migrate to `Az 11.0.0`, you should use `Az.Tools.Migration 11.x.x`.

 ## Contents